2022 Nissan Altima Trim Levels, Configurations & Comparisons.

 It's hard to find fault with the 2022 Nissan Altima.
 This sedan is stylish and modern, and it handles itself well.
 In many ways, it looks more expensive than it really is, and it comes in a wide range of trims to please a variety of buyers.

-Compare the 2022 Nissan Altima S vs SV Trim Levels.
+Compare the S vs SV Trims.
 What is the difference?

 This car is available with all-wheel drive, but not all trims offer this option.
 The S, which is the first in the lineup, is only available with front-wheel drive.
 The SV gives customers the option of getting front-wheel or all-wheel drive; this is a choice that drivers in colder climates will appreciate.